 Corporates need to create structures to scale down team size.
 Teams get autonomy to act on their own product or territory.
 We then need to develop coordination mechanisms that don’t imply hierarchy and chains of command that kill autonomy.
 An example of a company that has experimented a lot with such structures is Spotify.
 They created a structure of tribes and squads that many companies try to adopt (but often by just changing the names from team to squads instead of implementing a wider change in structure).

 Every team has a cross-functional structure at its core

 In large enterprises, we develop functional silos.
 People work in departments and identify with their role in that department.
 A startup is by nature cross-functional.
-It usually starts with a CTO, CMO and CEO.
+It usually starts with CTO, CMO, and CEO.
 Three people with different backgrounds collaborate to launch their new venture.
-If we want to replicate that model, corporates should rethink their functional silos.
+If we want to replicate that model, the corporate should rethink their functional silos.
 In Agile software development, we have cross-functional teams (programmers, testers, designers, architects) that collaborate to get their user stories done.

 As a wider structure, we can create startups as teams and gather the functions required to build the next iteration of the startup product or service.
 This means we have people from marketing, sales, IT, finance and other roles in the team.
 Together they decide what work needs to be done to service their (potential) customers.

 Every project starts with the customer in mind